 Good Friday, ironically named, is a time of mourning.
-Today we grieve the reality that an innocent human being was brutally executed on behalf of the world.
-We reflect on the nature of our own darkness and surrender all of it onto the cross.
-That Christ receives all of our darkness, depravity, and sin out of love onto himself.
+As a church we'll be gathering this evening at 7pm at Chapter 510 on Telegraph for an experiential gathering.
+Today, as we remember and grieve the reality that an innocent human being was brutally executed on behalf of the world, we reflect on the nature of our own darkness and surrender all of it onto the cross.
+Namely, that Christ receives all of our darkness, depravity, and sin out of love onto himself.
 It's graphic, it's bloody, it's painful, it's horrifying, it's scary, it's sad, and yet it's hopeful.
 Isaiah the prophet writes of our suffering servant and Lord:

 4 Surely he has borne our infirmities

 5 But he was wounded for our transgressions,